fako/writing/setting/index.md

 The Tower of Atad
 -----------------

-This tower lies in the middle of The Valley at its deepest point and is therefore the center of the world.
+This tower lies in the middle of The Valley at its deepest point and is therefore the center of the world to the characters.
 It acts as a place of worship to Atad.

 At the top of this tower is a whole, that goes straight through the entire tower and forms a seemingly endless pit, that people call "the source".
-The pit is tought to lead straight to the source of all life, because to the people living inside The Valley it seems that the deep dark whole at the center of their world is the origin of that world.
+This pit is named like this, because it is tought to lead straight to the source of all life.
+The legend goes that the deep dark whole at the center of their world is the origin of that world.
 The death are thrown into this pit, because it is believed that if the dead return to the source, they will one day return to the world.